Updated December 2014

 - Alkaline Salts: Alkaline salts are simply so amazing.
 Based around the four most alkaline mineral salts of calcium, sodium, potassium and magnesium, these salts are highly alkalising and are vital to life itself.
-To best way to tell you about these salts is to give you Dr Young’s description, so here goes:
+To best way to tell you about these salts is to give you Robert Young’s description, so here goes:

 1) Our bodies contain almost 450gms of salt and each day we need to replenish the salt used by our bodies